 At the bottom of this post, I am going to tell you how you can win a free signed copy of Brian Buda’s new advanced arrangement book with Lorenz (Hands to Heaven).
 Brian was the winner of my arrangement contest a few years ago and that arrangement is in this book.

-If you have read me for a while, you have probably heard me say that the piano has only been in church a century.
-That is not debatable really but what I am about to say is more debatable: the piano probably will not last much longer.
+If you have read me for a while, you have probably heard me say that the piano has only been in the church for a century.
+That is not debatable, really, but what I am about to say is more debatable: the piano probably will not last much longer.

-In general, there are just some major shifts that are affecting the number of piano in churches.
+In general, there are just some major shifts that are affecting the number of pianos in churches.
 Here are the three biggest:

 The piano has become disproportionately expensive when compared to other instruments and often unfeasible for the average church to either acquire or maintain.

 Compared to alternatives, a typical church struggles to find the money to buy a good piano and struggles to maintain it.
 We all know that pianos are expensive but sometimes forget the hidden costs of keeping them.
 It can go far beyond just a quarterly tuning.

 For example, consider the fact that to keep a good piano playing well, you have to keep it in a conditioned environment.
 If a church is committed to doing that, they have to condition a large auditorium all week even though people are probably only actually in that room for a few hours a week.
 Compare that to a guitar that can be purchased for a fraction of the cost and can easily be tuned and/or moved to a conditioned environment.

 Again, I am not saying that it is impossible for a church to buy/maintain a piano.
 I am just saying that as churches get smaller (see below), it is becoming more and more difficult, especially when compared to inexpensive modern instruments.

 Modern music has moved away from the piano as a dominant instrument.